 Gain a better understanding of how to document and analyze your as-is process visually to remove bottlenecks and improve efficiency.Learn more

 Visuals, especially when they are stored in a single location, encourage better collaboration.
 A visual process document that is stored in the cloud is easily accessible to project managers, executives, and other stakeholders.
 The document can be opened and worked on at any time from any location in the world, where people can add comments and make revisions as needed.

 Visuals increase knowledge retention.
-Visuals help employees to memorize processes and retain the knowledge for longer periods of time.
+Visuals help employees to memorize processes and retain knowledge for longer periods of time.
 According to a learning and memory study, the memory of a 27-minute movie that participants watched persisted for months after the study.

 It’s easy to show process changes.
 Using visual process documentation makes it easier for your staff to see changes that are made to the process.
 This is especially true when comparing current state vs. future state.

-What makes visuals in process documentation more effective?
+What makes visual process documentation more effective?

 Effective visuals in documentation:

 - Integrate with and enhance the material explained in the text